r9r-dev/portaefik/README.md

 ```

 ## Access your server
 On you domain manager, add a wildcard **A** entry pointing to your server's public ip.
 Like `A *.altf4.dev 1.2.3.4 14400`.
+Alternatively, you can create a **A** entry for `portainer.yourdomain.tld` and `traefik.yourdomain.tld`.
 Now, when you try to access to `https://portainer.yourdomain.tld`, your browser will probably insult you telling you that your connexion is not private.
 Wait some second (traefik received your request and is asking for a valid certificate to let's encrypt).
 Refresh your browser until everything is ok.

 Take no time to create an admin password for portainer.
 Use a very strong password.
 You can also create a new admin user and delete the one called "admin" for increased security.